jesperancinha/mancalaje/Planning.md

 3. Revise business logic
 4. Migrate to Java 16
 5. Refactor and expand unit tests both FE and BE.
-6. Use Kotest and MockK to perform all integrastion tests
+6. Use Kotest and MockK to perform all integration tests
 7. Keep Java unit and integration tests
 8. Introduce and mirror tests in Spock (Live long and prosper)
 9. Change traditional Khala game to Khala Coffee Mugs game